devhat/youtube_subscriptions/README.md

 YouTube Subscriptions for Slack
 =========

-YouTube Subscription is a Slack Integration to follow and notify about YouTube channel posts.
+YouTube Subscription is a Slack Integration to follow and notify about channel posts.

 ## Requirements